 |Victim Advocate Supervisors||3|

 The Victim Services Division helps victims recover from the effects of crime.
-For example, some of the services they provide are:
+Some of the services provided by the division include:

 - Crisis intervention